Add oil

 "Add oil" is a Hong Kong English expression used as an encouragement and support to a person.
 Derived from the Chinese phrase Gayau (or Jiayou; 加油), the expression is literally translated from the Cantonese phrase.
 It is originated in Hong Kong and is commonly used by bilingual Hong Kong speakers.

 "Add oil" can be roughly translated as "Go for it".
 Though it is often described as "the hardest to translate well", the literal translation is the result of Chinglish and was added to the Oxford English Dictionary in 2018.
+The phrase is commonly used at sporting events and competitions by groups as a rallying cheer and can also be used at a personal level as a motivating phrase to the partner in the conversation.

+It is commonly believed that the term originated from first being used at the Macau Grand Prix during the 1960s, possibly from contact with the Portuguese expression «dá-lhe gás», a common cheer by supporters urging the driver to "put more oil into it/step on the gas" during the racing competition to encourage them to speed/accelerate faster.

 Etymology and history

 In Cantonese, gā (加) means "add", and yáu (油) means "oil" or "fuel".
 It is cited that the Cantonese term originated as a cheer at the Macau Grand Prix during the 1960s.
 It was used to imply stepping harder on the gas pedal, giving the car more speed and power to accelerate.
 It is also a metaphor of injecting fuel into a tank.
 It was then used as an "all purpose cheer", and used exclusively in both Mandarin Chinese and Cantonese Chinese.

 The romanized Cantonese ga yau and literal translation phrase add oil was commonly used since then due to the large number of bilingual Hongkongers.
 Instead of using the romanised Cantonese, it is reported that the English phrase was used more commonly by young Hongkongers.
 The increasing use of text-based online communications also contributed to the usage of the English expression.

 In October 2018, due to its popularity among English speakers, "Add oil!" was officially added to the online edition of the Oxford English Dictionary.
 The entry recognises it as Hong Kong English, and verified that the usage of the phrase can be traced back to 1964.